Dentist Rocklin, CA

 Care and Maintenance

-To ensure your tooth filling doesn’t get damaged and lasts longer, you should practice oral hygiene, including daily brushing and flossing, and regularly visiting our dental offices to have the teeth cleaned and checked.
+To ensure your tooth filling doesn’t get damaged and lasts longer, you should practice oral hygiene, including daily brushing and flossing, and regularly visiting our dental offices to have the teeth cleaned and examined.
 It would help if you avoided habits that might damage the teeth, including biting hard things, grinding, and hitting the filled teeth.

 If you are suffering from decayed cavities, broken or chipped teeth, irregular shaped teeth, and smaller than usual teeth, it's time to seek our dental services.
 For more information on these services and to have the procedure done, kindly call Smile Island Pediatric & Adult Dental Group at 916-773-6565 today.